Skip to content

 Impulse

 The mechanical cause of the jump: the net force you applied multiplied by the time you applied it.
-Impulse is what actually launches you, and it’s the most reliable force-based number we can read from your centre of mass, which is exactly why we surface it and leave noisier force readings out.
+Impulse is what actually launches you, and it’s the most reliable force-based number we can read from your jump without actual lab-grade force plates.

 Flight time